 From 2019 through 2021, I created MARGINALIA from encyclopedias, which examines the changes in how we think about and share information and asks wall-sized questions about where we’re headed and what we want to create.

-I live with my husband and daughter in rural Charlotte Hall, Maryland and commute to my studio in Alexandria, Virginia, just south of D.C.
-Born in Medford, Oregon in 1979, I grew up making art of all kinds but never imagined it could be a career.
+Born in Oregon in 1979, I grew up making art of all kinds but never imagined it could be a career.
 Instead, inspired by a great high school teacher, I went to college to become a physics professor.
 I studied math and science without particular interest until I took a semester off to travel to Nairobi, Kenya.
 There, teaching high school math in an orphanage in Dagoretti Corner and traveling solo throughout the Kenyan countryside, I developed a desire to find work that honored the experiences and people I encountered.

 After returning home, I finished my degree studying creative writing, again influenced by a teacher I greatly admired who helped me to see art as an incredible force in our world.
 When I came back to visual art using things from everyday life, I could see a path before me, one that encompassed my ongoing need for work of breadth and purpose.
 My particular art is a product of this journey.
 Its process is ever-evolving.
 Its substance is the stuff of our lives.